edoroth/orchard/README.md

 - range_query
 - kmedian_iter_medium

 Follow instructions for EC2 SCALE-MAMBA experiment to simulate with real network costs.
-For each omittee member, create a large EC2 instance and run ./ec2.sh on the number of desired machines.
+For each comittee member, create a large EC2 instance and run ./ec2.sh on the number of desired machines.